drcdavidson/IPEDS/Methodology.md

 #### Choosing Variables

-A complete list of variables in the dataset can be found in :
+A list of variables in the dataset can be found below.